Water Leaks – Pipe on Side of House

 Water Leaking from AC Drain on the Side of the House

-The most common water leak from a pipe outside your home is going to be from your central air conditioner’s condensate drain line.
+The most common water leak from a pipe outside your home is probably your central air conditioner’s condensate drain line.
 To see it from one pipe is completely normal and means your drain line is not clogged and operating normally.
 The other means your “primary” drain line is clogged, and you should schedule AC service as soon as possible.

 Horizontal AC Air Handlers – AC air handler in your attic

 Your central air conditioner is typically made up of at least two pieces of equipment.
-The condenser unit (this is the machine in your yard with the compressor and outdoor aka condenser fan inside), and the air handler aka indoor fan coil.
+The condensing unit, a.k.a. the AC condenser and the indoor unit (air handler or furnace).
+The condenser is the machine in your yard with the compressor and outdoor fan motor.
+The air handler, a.k.a. indoor fan coil or furnace is typically located in your attic or garage.

-Many people don’t even know the air handler is part of the air conditioning “system” and think the unit in their attic is just the furnace or heating system.
+Many people don’t even know the air handler is part of the air conditioning “system”.
+Often, people mistake the unit in their attic as just the heating system, it actually serves double-duty.
 Regardless if you have gas heating from a furnace, or heat pump heating from an air handler, you have an evap. coil inside your home that is connected to the outdoor unit.
-This coil is where condensate (moisture removed from inside your home) is collected and then drained via the condensate drain line to the side (or elsewhere) of your house.
+This coil is where condensate (moisture removed from inside your home) is collected and removed.
+It gets drained outside your home via the condensate drain line.
+Typically this line terminates on the side or rear of your house, but can be located almost anywhere.

 Air conditioner drain lines are made from PVC (white plastic).
 Size-wise this pipe or PVC fitting (a 90°angle called an elbow) is about as thick around as the circle created when you put your index finger and thumb together (3/4”).